-What is growing bed and how deep should Aquaponics grow bed be?
+What is a growing bed and how deep should Aquaponics grow bed is?

 Growing beds in Aquaponics are the containers that are used to grow crops.
-It is considered that the growing bed can be made of a wide variety of materials, but they should be leak proof and also it should not allow unwanted chemicals to get into the water such that these alter the pH of water in the grow bed.
+It is considered that the growing bed can be made of a wide variety of materials, but they should be leakproof, and also it should not allow unwanted chemicals to get into the water such that these alter the pH of water in the grow bed.
 It is made of materials like plastic, wood, fiberglass, etc. The size of the grow bed should be compatible with the fish tank volume.
-Generally the volume of growing bed and fish tank are in the ratio 1:1.
-For filtering 1000 litres of water a media volume of 1 cubic metre is needed.
-For accommodating 1 cubic metre of the media volume, the surface area of the growing bed should be around 1 x 4 m with a depth of 25 cm.
+Generally, the volume of growing bed and fish tank are in the ratio 1:1.
+For filtering 1000 liters of water, a media volume of 1 cubic meter is needed.
+For accommodating 1 cubic meter of the media volume, the surface area of the growing bed should be around 1 x 4 m with a depth of 25 cm.

 What is media Aquaponics?